hashicorp/terraform-provider-aws/website/docs/r/ecs_service.html.markdown

 * `placement_strategy` - (Optional) Service level strategy rules that are taken into consideration during task placement.
 The maximum number of `placement_strategy` blocks is `5`.
 Defined below.
+* `health_check_grace_period_seconds` - (Optional) Seconds to ignore failing load balancer health checks on newly instantiated tasks to prevent premature shutdown, up to 1800.
+Only valid for services configured to use load balancers.
 * `load_balancer` - (Optional) A load balancer block.
 Load balancers documented below.
 * `placement_constraints` - (Optional) rules that are taken into consideration during task placement.
 Maximum number of `placement_constraints` is `10`.
 Defined below.